kobapan/jekyll-post-thumbnail.rb/README.md

 post-thumbnail
 ==============

-This is a Liquid filter plugin for jekyll , show the first image as an img tag .
+This is a Liquid filter plugin for jekyll , show the first img tag in a post.

 # Usage